Mitigating Immune-Mediated Diseases Linked to Climate Change: Goals, Challenges, and Investment Needs for 2050

 Significant investments are required to meet the goals for climate change mitigation and adaptation.
 The following are the investment estimates necessary to achieve the outlined goals:

-1. Net-Zero Emissions by 2050: The UN estimates that $1.8 trillion annually is needed globally to achieve net-zero carbon emissions by 2050.
+- Net-Zero Emissions by 2050: The UN estimates that $1.8 trillion annually is needed globally to achieve net-zero carbon emissions by 2050.
+This includes investments in renewable energy infrastructure, energy efficiency measures, and carbon capture technologies.

-2. Biodiversity Protection and Restoration: The IPCC estimates that $500 billion per year is necessary to restore ecosystems and protect biodiversity, preventing ecological collapse and its associated health impacts.
+- Biodiversity Protection and Restoration: The IPCC estimates that $500 billion per year is necessary to restore ecosystems and protect biodiversity, preventing ecological collapse and its associated health impacts.
+Investments should focus on reforestation, conservation efforts, and the establishment of protected areas to safeguard critical habitats.

-3. Sustainable Food Systems: The FAO projects that $300–350 billion annually will be required to implement sustainable agricultural practices by 2050.
+- Sustainable Food Systems: The FAO projects that $300–350 billion annually will be required to implement sustainable agricultural practices by 2050.
+This includes investments in agroecology, regenerative farming, and support for smallholder farmers to build resilience to climate impacts.

-4. Urban Adaptation and Green Space Expansion: Urban resilience efforts, including flood-proof infrastructure and expanded green spaces, require an estimated $100 billion annually on a global scale.
+- Urban Adaptation and Green Space Expansion: Urban resilience efforts, including flood-proof infrastructure and expanded green spaces, require an estimated $100 billion annually on a global scale.
+These investments will enhance the adaptive capacity of cities, reduce heat stress, and improve the overall quality of life for urban residents.

 Conclusion